INTERFACES

 parameters[].type |

-string | yes | Parameter type (string, number, boolean, object) |
+string | yes | string, number, boolean, or object |

 parameters[].required |